00A Tree Is Made of Air

 06Why Green?

-One loose end.
-If chlorophyll lives on sunlight, why does it throw away the green?
 Sunlight is a mix of every visible color.
-Chlorophyll grabs blue light hard (around 430 nm) and red light hard (around 660 nm), but it barely absorbs the green in the middle - so green light bounces off the leaf and into your eye.
+Chlorophyll grabs blue light hard (around 430 nm) and red light hard (around 660 nm), but it barely absorbs the green in the middle.
+So green bounces off the leaf and into your eye.
 A leaf looks green because green is the color it refuses to eat.
-Drag the wavelength slider across the spectrum and watch the leaf darken where chlorophyll drinks and brighten where it reflects.

 The color a leaf refuses